 On March 26, 2019, Federal Kumano exited the St. Lambert Lock across from Montreal and sailed up the St. Lawrence Seaway.
-The freighter, as long as two football fields, transited Lake Ontario and the Welland Canal (the western section of the St. Lawrence Seaway, proper) to Lake Erie, reaching its destination of Ashtabula, Ohio, within four days.
+The freighter, as long as two football fields, transited Lake Ontario and the Welland Canal to Lake Erie, reaching its destination of Ashtabula, Ohio, within four days.

 There was nothing unusual about the course, the cargo of titanium chloride or the Canadian-owned Federal Kumano itself, other than the fact that it was the first vessel of the 2019 season, marking the 60th anniversary of the St. Lawrence Seaway — the linchpin in the Great Lakes-St. Lawrence Seaway (see map).
 The megaproject, declared open on June 26, 1959, connected Montreal and Lake Ontario by a new system of channels, canals and locks, replacing an obsolete waterway built in the late 1800s and transforming the way wheat, corn, soybeans and other grains, iron products and ore, stone, road salt, cement, fuels and other products are moved between ports on the Great Lakes and the St. Lawrence and on to the Atlantic Ocean and global markets.